nebulaeonline/Isaac64cs/README.md

 deal of flexibility in generating doubles within a given range.

 The Shuffle() method mixes & rotates the data and fill back up the RNG buffer.
-It does it after every 256 64-bit numbers (that's the capacity), but if you have a need to do it more frequently the option is there.
+It shuffles after every 256 64-bit numbers automatically, but if you have a need to do it more frequently the option is there.

-You can also Reseed() the RNG from ground zero at any time, and the Reseed() methods come in the same varieties as the non-default constructors.
+You can also Reseed() the RNG from ground zero at any time, and the Reseed() methods come in the same varieties as the non-default, non-testing constructors.

 If you pull a smaller data type than 64-bits (8 bytes), the remaining pieces of the 8-byte chunk are banked until you request that data size again.